Entering the political theatre

 The iPad was just about to come out.
 We were first in the app store, and made enough with each sale to scale up our service and software without investors.
-We grew 4,000 % those first few years, and hired a local team.
+We grew 4,000 % those first few years, and hired local people.

 We took off

 Gordon Ramsey loved us

 Through creative connections, I put our system in front of the producer of Kitchen Nightmares.
 She showed it to Gordon Ramsey, who gave us huge airtime in exchange for helping save the businesses he was turning around on the show with our system.
 Taking orders at the table with iPhones and iPads makes for good tv.
 Our name and sales popped.